NuggMD

 Fact-checked by Alexandra Arnett, MS

-The quest for the next best edible concoction is ever-present.
-In the evolving world of cannabis, there are more than mere brownies and gummies that consumers are eager to try.
-Instead, a surprising addition to the mix is gaining popularity: cannamilk.
+In the evolving world of cannabis, there are more than mere brownies and gummies.
+A surprising addition to the mix is gaining popularity: cannamilk.

 Also known as weed milk or canna milk, cannamilk may not be what most people think of when they think of cannabis edibles.
 However, the infused ingredient offers many uses in baking.

 The best part?
-Making cannabis milk at home can be surprisingly easy.
-Keep reading to explore this delightful fusion of cannabis and dairy (or non-dairy alternative!).
+Making cannabis infused milk at home can be surprisingly easy.

 Get Your Medical Card Online Get approved today in minutes with the nation's #1 trusted medical card provider.